 Our firm has long handled lawsuits on behalf of consumers who received unwanted calls from debt collectors, banks, and other companies.
 For each unwanted call, a consumer may be able to collect between $500 and $1,500.

 If you receive unwanted calls or messages from solicitors, our attorneys may be able to help you file a claim for compensation.
-Contact us today for a free, no-obligation case review.
+Contact us today for a free, no-obligation legal consultation.